-A party seeking relief under Rules 26 through 37 inclusive of the Federal Rules of Civil Procedure, or making any other motion or application, shall quote or attach only those portions of the depositions, interrogatories, requests for documents, requests for admissions, or other discovery or disclosure materials, together with the responses and objections thereto, that are the subject of the discovery motion or application, or are cited in papers submitted in connection with any other motion or application.
+A party seeking relief under Rules 26 through 37 inclusive of the Federal Rules of Civil the depositions, interrogatories, requests for documents, requests for admissions, or other discovery or disclosure materials, together with the responses and objections thereto, that are the subject of the discovery motion or application, or are cited in papers submitted in connection with any other motion or application.
 See also Local Rule 37.1.